smanowar/surfs_up/README.md

 Additional queries that should be performed to see the likleyhood of the success of the surf shop are:

-- precipitation levels in Oahu as this will affect tourist levels
+- **precipitation levels in Oahu**, as this will affect the volume of tourists coming to the beach
-- wind levels in Oahu as this will affect the surfing conditions
+- **wind levels in Oahu**, as this will affect the surfing conditions